 Lastly, digital transformation will enable a seamless experience for your customers.
 As mentioned before, customers are available on multiple channels.
 They will no longer just call or Whatsapp you.
-They might email, or drop a message or even visit a store.
+They might email, drop a message or even visit a store.
 And above all, they will definitely not wait a day for your response.

-Digital Transformation is on the top priority of CIOs and it is important to keep it aligned with enriching Customer Experience.
-While such transformations yield higher productivity and with better customer experience it will increase the ROI and brand equity, which is not always part of the agenda of digital transformation!
+Digital Transformation is the top priority of CIOs and it is important to keep it aligned with enriching Customer Experience.
+While such transformations yield higher productivity and better customer experience it will increase the ROI and brand equity, which is not always part of the agenda of digital transformation!

 Author Bio: Sweta is a passionate technical writer with an experience in digital marketing.
 Outside work, she is a devoted Esports advocate.